West presses Iran to address suspected atomic bomb research

 Western diplomats and nuclear experts say the IAEA needs to carry out its inquiry to establish what happened and to be able to provide assurances that any "weaponisation" work - expertise to turn fissile material into a functioning bomb - has ceased.

-But it is unclear to what extent it will form part of any long-term accord between Iran and the powers - which unlike the IAEA can lift crippling sanctions on the major oil producer and therefore have more leverage in dealing with Tehran.
+But it is unclear to what extent it will form part of any final settlement between Iran and the powers - which unlike the IAEA can lift crippling sanctions on the major oil producer and therefore have more leverage in dealing with Tehran.

-Israel, believed to be the Middle East's only nuclear-armed power, has branded the Geneva deal an "historic mistake" as it did not require Iran to dismantle its uranium enrichment sites.
+In Brussels, officials said EU foreign policy chief Catherine Ashton - who is coordinating the nuclear negotiations with Iran on behalf of the six powers - would travel to Tehran on Saturday for a two-day visit.

-Israel's envoy to the IAEA attacked what she described "as the new Iranian tactic, to present a pretense of cooperation, while limiting its agreement to the more marginal issues."
+Topics would include Syria's civil war, human rights in Iran and the nuclear dispute.
+She is due to meet several senior officials, including Foreign Minister Mohammad Javad Zarif.